 The complex around the pagoda contains scores of Buddha statues, relics, and historical artifacts dating back over 2,500 years.
 A visit to the Shwedagon Pagoda is considered a must when traveling in Burma/Myanmar.

 - Open Hours: The Shwedagon Pagoda is open seven days a week from 4 a.m. to 10 p.m.
-Last admission is 9:45 p.m.
+The last admission is 9:45 p.m.

 - Visitor Center: The visitor center is open daily from 8 a.m. to 9 p.m.